-Underactive thyroid (hypothyroidism) is a condition in which your thyroid gland doesn’t make enough thyroid hormone.
-It can leave you feeling low in energy and tired.
+Underactive thyroid (hypothyroidism) is when your thyroid gland doesn’t make enough thyroid hormone.

 Key points about underactive thyroid